FredrikAugust/DropTracker/README.md

 This code is what most people will call 'not so good', so expect bugs and random crashes.
 I might fix it if people actually start using this
 (as a matter of fact I will most likely rewrite the entire thing in erlang since erlang is the best programming language ever \s(not the erlang part though)).

-**DISCLAIMER PART 2**:

-As you might have noticed, there arent't really many items added to the website.
-To help with this, add to `/priv/static/js/items.js` in a PR, and I'll merge it.
-If you have a complete list of items, _please_ contact me.

 ## Running

 Make sure you have `elixir ~> 1.5`.